coryburt/coryburt.github.io/_posts/2017-10-06-And-So-It-Begins.md

 Best question: why would you find me here?

-Apparently, a "presence" in the strip-mall that lines the information superhighway has become _de rigeur_.&nbsp; Required, I find, even for the likes of me: someone who has worked as a programmer, analyst, and consultant on computers for more than half my life.&nbsp;
+Apparently, a "presence" in the strip-mall that lines the information superhighway has become _de rigueur_.&nbsp; Required, I find, even for the likes of me: someone who has worked as a programmer, analyst, and consultant on computers for more than half my life.&nbsp;
 That's a long time.&nbsp; Not because I am a computer prodigy who started hacking my way through grade school, mind you.&nbsp; (When I was in grade school, computers were judged by how many tons of air conditioning were required to keep them from going China Syndrome).